 Yes, the SOS Mentorship Program provides direct guidance and feedback by an SOS Professor on how to best implement the SOS Approach to Feeding program into your Clinical Practice.
 Developed for new SOS practitioners and individuals interested in additional support in the implementation of the SOS Approach to Feeding program, the SOS Mentorship Program offers:

-The Mentorship course is conducted online via the Blackboard platform for 12 weeks; 1.25 to 1.5 hours per class.
-Typically, there are 10-12 participants per Course that give professionals the chance to see other clinicians at work and to hear the SOS Professor’s feedback, along with the exchange of creative ideas about how to use SOS effectively across a wide variety of settings and circumstances.
+The Mentorship course is conducted online for 12 weeks via Zoom.
+Each class is 1.5 hours.
+Typically, there are 10-12 participants per Course with two SOS Professors.
+Professionals have the opportunity to see other clinicians at work and to hear the SOS Professor’s feedback, along with the exchange of creative ideas about how to use SOS effectively across a wide variety of settings and circumstances.
 Learn more

-** Attendance at the SOS Approach to Feeding Conference is the only requirement to enroll in the SOS Mentorship Course.
+** Attendance at the SOS Approach to Feeding Main Training Conference is the only requirement to enroll in the SOS Mentorship Course.

 Yes, Dr. Toomey has developed a comprehensive SOS Certification Program that provides additional training for therapists who wish to become experts in the use of the SOS Approach to Feeding program.
 This comprehensive certification program occurs online and includes additional written materials and examinations, clinical supervision and review of your videotaped therapy sessions, feedback to further your skills in creating Food Hierarchies and in using Hierarchy Strategies, and discussion of how to become more effective in your parent education.
 Learn more